 To be there amongst it was a privilege.
 I sat with people who were assured, confident, and successful in their lives, all achieving great things.
 What’s more, they were generous enough as to hope for some great success story from me.
 It was strangely fulfilling to report that the success wasn’t there.
 The Keith they envisaged did not exist.
 If they hoped to champion me, instead they found me observing my champions.

 Their sense of belonging is admirable.
 How long has life felt empty and isolating up north in the city where I grew up?
 Yet, I’ve spent more time up there than down south in 2011, and I’m looking for what has always been missing – a sense of life outside the study door at home.

-Reaching out has always been a struggle though, in every context.
-I silently will people to extend their reach, and endeavour to accept it.
+Reaching out has always been difficult, though.
+I silently will people to extend their reach and then endeavour to accept it.
 I was more than happy to travel from London to the event last summer after being invited.
-This winter, despite all the time up north, I could not do the reaching when I was relatively on the doorstep.
+This winter, despite all the time I’ve spent up north, I could not do the reaching when I was on the doorstep.

 Laid to rest on 24th February 2011.

 7 thoughts on “Primary School: In Happiness and Sorrow”

 I agree with your wish, I hope we do get a chance to all get together today to toast Andrew x